viet34tqc/notebook/interview.md

 - Keep previous versions of the state, and reuse them later
 - Create pure components.
 Immutable data can determine if changes have been made, which helps to *determine when a component requires re-rerendering*.
 If we mutate the state as object or array directly, React still sees that object or array as the same one because JS compares objects and arrays by reference, not value.

-To detect a state change, React shallow compare the old and new value state (similar to '===').
+To detect a state change, React shallowly compares the old and new value state (similar to '===').
 If you mutate the data (object and array) directly (using `Array.push` for example), React won't detect the change in state => won't re-render

 ## How do you scale large React component